Performance and value engineered to spec.

 MIL-HDBK-454- General Guidelines for Electronic Equipment

 Microwave Solutions prefers that approved External Providers are certified to standards such as ISO 9001-:2008 or AS9100.
-The External Provider shall maintain a QMS that ensures that all finished goods/services have been inspected and accepted prior to delivery.
+The External Provider shall implement and maintain a QMS that ensures that all finished goods/services have been inspected and accepted prior to delivery.
 The inspection should verify that the material being furnished against this P.O. meets the requirements, drawings and specifications referenced.
 There should also be a record on file at the External Provider's facility.
 Record retention shall be 8 years.
 MSI's verifications performed at any level of the supply chain are not used as an evidence of effective control.

 Inspection by Seller: Prior to delivery, Seller shall inspect and/or test goods for compliance with the specifications and purchase order.